luishmcmoreno/luishmcmoreno.github.io/_posts/2017-11-21-ionic-environment-variables.md

 Now the Ionic will know to use this new webpack configuration.

-To finish it, we need to type the following:
+To finish it, we need to type the code below:

 ```js
 var chalk = require('chalk');